-The stock assessment research priorities have been subdivided into four categories:
+The stock assessment research priorities have been subdivided into three categories:

 - 1) Assessment data collection and processing;

-- 2) technical development

-- 3) biological inputs; and
+- 2) biological inputs; and

-- 4) fishery yield.
+- 3) fishery yield.

 It is important to note that ongoing monitoring, including the annual FISS and directed commercial landings sampling programs is not considered research and is therefore not included in this research priority list despite the critical importance of these collections.
 These are prescribed in the sections below.